Accounting for Non-profits: A Beginner’s Guide to Non-Profit Bookkeeping and Tools

 Unlike regular businesses, nonprofits do not have “owners” or shareholders.
 Their goal is to serve a mission, not generate income.
 That means accounting in nonprofits is focused more on accountability and transparency than on profitability.

-Bookkeeping for nonprofits is about recording every financial transaction accurately.
+Bookkeeping for nonprofits involves accurately recording every financial transaction.
 Here are some essential aspects:

 Get a Free Trial – Best Accounting Software For Small Business